-So… Do you want to know where the best professionals in Dublin go for a pint?
-Or maybe the street on which poets shared secrets of success.
-This is a beautiful part of Dublin 4, just full of secrets and treats for the elite.
+So, do you want to know where professionals in Dublin go for a pint?
+Or the street where poets once shared ideas and stories?
+This part of Dublin 4 is full of character, history, and local favourites.
 Read on to find your spot in the city.

-And, if you ask me, I’d say start with a canal walk and find the best seat on the street!
-Let’s go through it all…shall we?
+And if you ask me, start with a canal walk and find the best seat on the street.
+Let’s go through it all, shall we?

 The “Georgian Mile” and Local History